JoshStim/moreg/README.md

 ## Requirements
 This pipeline requires local or remote access to the HCP1200 dataset and the Joint HPC Exchange (JHPCE) for submitting batch jobs and loading modules.

-## File Organization and Description
+## Pipeline Organization and Description
 ```
 .
 ├── README.md